vkptimon/test-vg-1/README.md

 # test-vg-1
-just for trying out git practice
+just for trying out git, for self practice